RRROHITH13/GUI-Project/README.md

 - Visual Studio

 ## Database Setup
-1. Create a database named `uservs` and run the following SQL to create the `Appointments` table and users table.
+1. Create a database named `uservs` and run the following SQL to create the `Appointments` table and users 'table'.